 This doesn't necessarily mean that hypnotherapy is not a viable option to break this bad habit; it just means there is more work to be done, and the amount depends on how addicted you are.

 At this stage some people pair hypnotherapy with a nicotine patch or with smoking cessation medication, depending on a doctor's advice for their particular case.
 Attending support groups with other people who are trying to quit can also be helpful at this time.

 While you’re working on quitting smoking, the key thing is to be aware of when you feel the urge to smoke.
-Take notes and share these with your doctor and hypnotherapist so that you can work out a strategy to best take care of the habit once and for all.
+Take notes, reflect on them, and share these notes with your doctor and hypnotherapist so that you can work out a strategy to best take care of the habit once and for all.

 Now it's up to you to take the first step towards this alternative cure for your smoking habit.

-Whether it works or not remains to be seen, but if you go in with an open mind, anything can happen.
+How well it works for you remains to be seen, but if you go in with an open mind, anything can happen.
 You have little to lose, and everything to gain.